-Also, this draft will have to overcome the formal opposition of Attorney General Richard Blumenthal.
+Also, this draft will have to overcome the formal opposition of the state’s attorney general, Richard Blumenthal.
 On May 5, Blumenthal said the proposal, if adopted by the full commission on a vote scheduled in early June, would deny most state residents the benefit of competition because it would allow AT&T to pick the communities it will serve.

-The IPTV product proposed by AT&T is “merely another data stream,” the panel wrote.
+The IPTV product proposed by AT&T Inc. is “merely another data stream,” the panel wrote.

-Because the regulators have no jurisdiction over Internet services, AT&T’s Connecticut division, Southern New England Telephone Co., will need no certification from the DPUC, according to the draft proposal.
+Because the regulators have no jurisdiction over Internet services, AT&T’s Connecticut division, Southern New England Telephone, will need no certification from the DPUC, according to the draft proposal.

-AT&T’s arguments against municipal cable franchising also were bolstered in Oklahoma, where Attorney General Drew Edmondson issued an opinion May 3 stating that telephone companies are not subject to municipal franchising.
+AT&T’s arguments against municipal cable franchising also were bolstered in Oklahoma, where the state attorney general, Drew Edmondson, issued an opinion May 3 stating that telephone companies are not subject to municipal franchising.

 According to the state constitution, municipalities can regulate where telephone equipment is placed.
 But communities can’t issue cable franchises because the ability to use local rights-of-way has already been granted by the state constitution and the legislature, Edmondson wrote.

 The attorney general weighed in on the issue at the request of Rep. Dennis Adkins (R-Tulsa), chairman of the state House Energy & Utilities Regulatory committee.
-He’d been asked to seek legal clarification by AT&T.
+He’d been asked to seek legal clarification by AT&T Inc.

-Officials from Cox Communications Inc. -- Oklahoma’s dominant video provider and also a telephone company in that state -- are examining the decision to determine its impact on its 38 state franchises.
+Officials from Cox Communications Inc. — Oklahoma’s dominant video provider and also a telephone company in that state — are examining the decision to determine its impact on the operator’s 38 state franchises.

-“To the extent that this opinion serves as a catalyst for a re-examination of the regulatory burdens imposed on video services generally and promotes competition in a fair and equitable manner, we are all for it,” Cox vice president of government and public affairs Tim Tippit said.
+“To the extent that this opinion serves as a catalyst for a re-examination of the regulatory burdens imposed on video services generally, and promotes competition in a fair and equitable manner, we are all for it,” said Cox vice president of government and public affairs Tim Tippit.